NdutaCharity/Web_Scapping/README.md

 # [Web Scrapping Tutorial](https://github.com/NdutaCharity/Web_Scrapping/blob/main/Web%20Scrapping%20Tutorial.ipynb)

-    * This is a guided project by Alex Freberg on Amazon.
+        - This is a guided project by Alex Freberg on Amazon.
-    * I made a few tweaks, however, I maintained one product to watch.
+        - I made a few tweaks, however, I maintained one product to watch.
-    * Next challenge will be to ue multiple itemsor rather populate my table with other attributes such as ratings etc.
+        - Next challenge will be to ue multiple items or rather populate my table with other attributes such as ratings etc.